deaxparadox/ArtOf/ArtOfRust/101-learn/105-ownership/101-ownership/README.md

 *Ownership* is a set of rules that govern how a Rust program manages memory.

+Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.

 Rust manages memory through a system of ownership with a set of rules that the compiler checks.

-- It any of the rules are voilated, the programm won't compile.
+- If any of the rules are voilated, the programm won't compile.
 - None of the features of ownership will slow down your program while it's running.

 ## Ownership Rules

+Let's take a look at the ownership rules.

 - Each value in Rust has an *owner*.
 - There can only be one owner at a time.